 Florida's floriculture and nursery product industry continues to grow and remains the largest single commodity by cash receipts in the state.
-According to USDA, total wholesale sales value for floriculture in the state for 2021 was \$1.12 billion, slightly below last year's record, and the top in the country.
-This is over 17% of all floriculture cash receipts nationwide.
-While sales growth in the nursery/floriculture sector have ebbed and flowed over the past fifteen years, especially experiencing reductions after the 2008 housing crisis, consumer demand jumped during the pandemic and remained strong through 2022.
+According to USDA, total wholesale sales value for floriculture in the state for 2022 was \$1.17 billion, up \$70 million from last year, and the top in the country.
+This is more than 17% of all floriculture cash receipts nationwide.
+While sales growth in the nursery/floriculture sector have ebbed and flowed over the past fifteen years, especially experiencing reductions after the 2008 housing crisis, consumer demand jumped during the pandemic and have remained robust.

 Trees, woody ornamentals, and sod are generally produced for end-use in the outdoor landscape market and sales are highly sensitive to neighborhood regulations, total new housing starts, and home improvement activity.
-Over the course of the pandemic, especially in Florida, home building ramped-up, supporting increases in purchases.
+Over the course of the pandemic, especially in Florida, home and apartment construction ramped-up, supporting increases in purchases.
 Though the Sunshine State is projected to remain one of the fastest growing states in the country, the nationwide dampening in new construction will be felt to the downside, though muted compared with other states.
-Annuals, garden plants, foliage, and greenery are produced mainly for the retail consumer market and correlate strongly with discretionary consumer spending, which is expected to decline as American savings have fallen below pre-pandemic levels.
+Annuals, garden plants, foliage, and greenery are produced mainly for the retail consumer market and correlate strongly with discretionary consumer spending, which has declined as American savings have fallen below pre-pandemic levels and inflated prices for mandatory items take a larger bite of budgets.
 Fern growers, tied heavily to the floral industry, generally experience seasonal spikes in demand around Valentine's and Mother's Day.
 Trends on social media sites such as TikTok and Instagram, as well as platforms such as Pinterest and Etsy, continue to instigate sales in the foliage and greenery sectors.
 Further, with the percentage of Americans working remotely drastically increasing over the past three years, there has been an elevated interest in gardening and "greening" of interior spaces.
-This demand for plants has remained strong over the course of the pandemic and recovery but has shown signs of plateauing.